anthonychwong/multi-threading-exercises/README.md

 Workers are modeled into `Callable` for making head and body.
 Then they're submit to an executor service.
 Products by workers are obtained via `get()` on `Future` object returned during submission.

+## Burger Production Line (`f_burger_production`)

+In this production line, many burgers are created by different workers producing meat and bun.

+### By Disruptor

+[Disruptor from LMAX](https://github.com/LMAX-Exchange/disruptor) is used for producing 100 burgers, meat worker and bun worker put meat and bun into the burger (Event) separately.

 # Attribution

 This project mainly inspired by https://github.com/alagesh/MultiThreading.
 I code according the README.md and rearrange some usecases.